 I share this with you to encourage you to make more contact with the people around you ... even when you're on a plane.

 Connecting with people can lead to so many good things.
-(See below my signature for two of my favorite things I've learned on planes over the years.)
+(See below for two of my favorite things I've learned on planes over the years.)

 Connecting with people is how we hear things and learn things.
 It's how we develop the relationships that lead to so much of what we enjoy ... more opportunities, better experiences, better results.

 Sometimes, it just leads to hearing a great story out of someone’s life.

 And if you're a leader, you know connecting with people is a big piece of what makes good things happen. ( Lead Simply fans: Invest 2 minutes to reread pages 21 - 23 for an important reminder of what you can do today.)

 Every connection with another human being won't always be a wonderful experience.
 And particularly on planes, when you’re shoulder to shoulder with someone for an hour or three, you'll sometimes wish you hadn't started the conversation.
 (Don’t let that keep you from trying!)

 In the long run ... know that connecting with people invites so much good.
 More below...

 A couple years ago, I spoke in Vancouver, BC to a large group of people that sell dental implants.
 On the way home, karma put me next to a dentist who was on her way to a conference in Chicago (to better her skills at putting in dental implants).
 She had a practice with about 20 employees.
 We talked business, employee engagement, professional development, parenting, and dental hygiene.